 But some containers will work better than others.
 So here are some tips on finding the right pot for growing vegetables in containers.

 The size of your container will depend on what you are growing and how often you plan to move your plants.
 If you want to grow tomatoes or other good-sized vegetables, you will need a much larger container, such as a half-barrel.

 But if you plan to move your vegetables around, then go for a smaller size, such as a 5-gallon container.
-If you are not good about watering your plants, then consider a handy self-watering container like the one pictured here.
-(You can find it here).

 Good drainage is essential to successfully growing vegetables in containers.
 Without sufficient drainage, your plants will literally drown.
 But if your container is too porous, your plants won't get sufficient moisture.
 Look at factors such as the climate you live in, the type of plants you plan to grow (some need less water than others) and whether you are willing and able to water every day to determine the right garden container for you.